 This criterion would apply to the diffusion of water management, technologies and architectural typologies, as well as intangible notions of modernity, cleanliness, and scientific understanding.
 Renaissance water technology was carried into central Europe along trade routes.
 French engineering traditions were adopted in the United States after Independence.
 British military engineers transferred hydraulic techniques to India, Australia and elsewhere.
-During the early 19th century, European technology was transferred to the United States, colonial possessions and later industrialising nations in South America and Asia.
+During the early 19th century, European technology was transferred to North America, colonial possessions and later industrialising nations in South America and Asia.
 Like Bateman, many American water engineers travelled to Europe and were instrumental in transferring the emerging technology back to north American cities, including Boston and Chicago.
-Towards the end of the century, this flow of technology transfer was reversed, notably in waste treatment and dam construction, as American sanitary engineers developed into environmental engineers.
+Towards the end of the century, this flow of technology transfer was reversed, notably in waste treatment and dam construction, as American sanitary engineers developed into environmental engineers and influenced infrastructure planning outside their country.